killergerbah/asbplayer/README.md

 # Starts the development server for the website
 yarn workspace @project/client run start

-# Build the extension to extension/dist
+# Build the Chromium version of the extension to extension/dist/chromium
 yarn workspace @project/extension buildDev

+# Build the Firefox version of the extension to extension/dist/firefox
+yarn workspace @project/extension buildDev --env firefox
 ```

 If you have problems building try deleting `node_modules` and re-running `yarn`.